-- (1) EOSC-hub2 results, co-design and requirement gathering activities; - (2) Data and applications from research collaborations; - (3) The operational capacity and expertise of the EGI Federation
+- (1) EOSC-hub2 results, co-design and requirement gathering activities; - (2) Data and applications from research collaborations; - (3) The operational capacity and expertise of the EGI Federation.

-With the established results from previous projects and the EGI Federation3, stakeholder engagement activities can be strongly supported as there are sufficient early adopters to showcase the results of EOSC services on scientific output.
-New user communities will be targeted during the course of the project, which will be one of the main objectives of the communication task.
-Additionally, the following activities will play a key role in order to support the project's general objectives:
+With the established results from previous projects and the EGI Federation3, stakeholder engagement activities are strongly supported as there are sufficient early adopters to showcase the impact of EOSC services on the research work.
+New user communities are targeted during the course of the project, which is one of the main objectives of the communication task.
+Additionally, the following activities are playing a key role in order to support the project's general objectives: